Skip to main content

 How to renew Global Entry (and when you should do it)

 If you’re already enrolled in Global Entry, you know what a convenience it is — but a Global Entry membership is only valid for five years before it needs to be renewed.
-Here’s how to renew your membership and ensure uninterrupted access to those coveted kiosks.
+Here’s everything you need to know about how to renew Global Entry so you never lose access to those time-saving kiosks at the airport.

 Recommended Videos